mitodl/mit-open/frontends/README.md

-# Yarn Workspaces in Open Discussions
+# Yarn Workspaces in MIT Open

 This project uses [yarn workspaces](https://yarnpkg.com/features/workspaces) to help organize frontend code.
 Yarn workspaces are a tool for managing node packages, in this case _local_ node packages.